uhellstr/sqlcl-shell/README.md

 Better cursor point handling , but still not perfect some more work is needed.
 Added example on how to copy SQL code over to the SQLcl buffer from another buffer in README.md

+2025-01-10 Release 1.0.6

+Finally fixed cursor point handling.
+Cursor stays in place where you where when switching from and to the SQLcl buffer in Emacs.